wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/03-Activation-Deactivation-methods.md

 Then deactivate the plugin and check the options table again.
 You will see that the option has been removed.

+## Plugin deactivation and data cleanup

+It is typically not recommended to remove data when a plugin is deactivated.
+This is because the user may want to reactivate the plugin at a later date and expect the data to still be there.

+However, this does depend on the individual use case and requirements of the plugin's functionality.

+Generally though, data clean up is be done when the plugin is uninstalled, which you will learn about in the lesson on plugin Uninstall Methods.

 ## Different callback implementations

 Your plugin's code structure will determine how you use the `register_activation_hook` and `register_deactivation_hook` functions.
 If your activation and deactivation functions are namespaced, remember to use the fully qualified function name.